 Executive Vice President and Chief Financial Officer (CFO)

-Dushyant Lowe serves as a Executive Vice President and Chief Financial Officer (CFO) of CTIS, Inc. In this capacity he is responsible for planning, organizing, controlling, directing, and administering the successful implementation of business operations.
-He will also administer financial plans and budgets; assure related compliance with established standards, requirements, internal controls, laws, codes, regulations, policies, and procedures.
-He will oversee and manage the day-to-day financial and business operations including financial planning and analysis, accounting and contract management, human resource management, risk management, and general support services.
-Previously he served as a manager in Aronson LLC’s Government Contract Services Group.
-He has more than twelve years of experience in public accounting with a significant focus on income tax planning and compliance, specialized government contract consulting and outsourced CFO/Corporate Controller services.
+Dushyant Lowe serves as Executive Vice President and Chief Financial Officer (CFO) at CTIS and is responsible for planning, organizing, controlling, directing, and administering the successful implementation of business operations.
+He also administers financial plans and budgets, and assures related compliance with established standards, requirements, internal controls, laws, codes, regulations, policies, and procedures.
+Mr. Lowe oversees and manages day-to-day financial and business operations, including financial planning and analysis, accounting, risk management, and general support services.
+He previously served as a manager in Aronson LLC’s Government Contract Services group.
+He has more than twelve years of experience in public accounting with a significant focus on income tax planning and compliance, specialized government contract consulting, and outsourced CFO/Corporate Controller services.
 Mr. Lowe received his bachelor’s degree in accounting and business administration from the University of Delhi.
-He is a licensed CPA in the state of Maryland and a fellow member of the Institute of Chartered Accountants of India (ICAI); he also received the designation of Chartered Global Management Accountant (CGMA) from the AICPA.
+He is a licensed certified public accountant in the state of Maryland and a fellow member of the Institute of Chartered Accountants of India (ICAI); he also received the designation of Chartered Global Management Accountant (CGMA) from the American Institutes of CPAs (AICPA).